SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 For more complex filtering and sorting SynergyKit accepts OData standard.
 These queries can be used with data, users and files.

 ### Available conditions
-Query string is builded according to [OData Protocol](http://odata.org) and is appended to the end of the url.
+Query string is built according to [OData Protocol](http://odata.org) and is appended to the end of the url.

 The OData Protocol specification defines how to standardize a typed, resource-oriented CRUD interface for manipulating data sources by providing collections of entries which must have required elements.